sdtemple/isweep/README.md

 See `misc/cluster-options.md` for some suggested cluster options to use in pipelines.

 See on GitHub "Issues/Closed" for some comments **I/Seth** left about the pipeline.

+See `telomeres.md` for comments on very small chromosomes.

 ## Citation
 ---